woman practicing self love for building confidence and emotional well-being

 • Healthy boundaries: Saying no without guilt and yes without fear.

-According to a 2023 review in PubMed Central, both self-esteem and self-compassion play powerful roles in protecting mental health and promoting emotional resilience.
-People who regularly practice self-love are more likely to stay motivated, recover from setbacks, and feel confident in who they are becoming.
+The American Psychiatric Association (2025) explains, self-love as treating yourself the way you would treat a close friend, especially when you are struggling.
+Both self-esteem and self-compassion play powerful roles in protecting mental health and promoting emotional resilience.
+People who regularly practice self-love are more likely to stay motivated, recover from setbacks and feel confident in who they are becoming.

 Why Self-Love?

 When life feels overwhelming or when you make a mistake, it is easy to fall into harsh self-talk.
 We say things we would never have said to a friend in the same situation.
-But this inner criticism, though it may feel like discipline, is often more harmful than helpful.
+But this inner criticism, though it may feel like discipline, is more harmful than helpful.
 Self- love/ compassion highly is associated with less depression and anxiety, as well as with greater happiness and life satisfaction.
-These and many other strong reasons reasons why we should make self-compassion part of your daily life:
+These and many other strong reasons why we should make self-compassion part of your daily life:

 • It protects your mental health